asjosik1991/lattice-symmetries/python/tutorial.md

 	# NOTE: we don't actually need to specify hamming_weight when spin_inversion
 	# is set.
 The library will guess that hamming_weight = number_spins // 2.
 	spin_inversion=-1,
-	symmetries=[T, P], #Here we use the characters of the whole symmetry group (it's worth noting that, in general, translations and parity don't commute)
+	symmetries=[T, P], #Here, we use the characters of the whole symmetry group (it's worth noting that, in general, translations and parity don't commute)
 )
-basis.build()  # Build the list of representatives, we need it since we're doing ED
+basis.build()  # Build the list of representatives.
+We need it since we're doing ED

-# Constructing the expression of the hamiltonian
+# Constructing the expression of the Hamiltonian
 edges = [(i, (i + 1) % number_spins) for i in range(number_spins)]
 expr = ls.Expr("2 (σ⁺₀ σ⁻₁ + σ⁺₁ σ⁻₀) + σᶻ₀ σᶻ₁", sites=edges)
 print("Expression:", expr)